jackielincroft/reddit-feed/README.md

 ## API Specifications

 All source code for the REST API can be found in the [server.js] file.
 There is only one main api route, since this application simply gets subreddit articles using the public reddit API.
 This API route is used in the simple UI, or it can be accessed directly using a tool like Postman.
+When the app has been started with "npm start" command, use a tool like Postman to hit the url localhost:3200/api/:subreddit/:limit, to get a simplified json with the title and url for the given number of recent articles from the given subreddit.

 ### GET /api/:subreddit/:limit
 Gets recent reddit posts in a simplified JSON format (includes title and url).
 The two parameters specify which subreddit to get recent posts from, and how many posts should be limited.